Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Methodology

 \subsection{Content Guidance}

-In addition to the style conditions, the contents of oracle characters are required to control the specific structure of generated characters.
-The first intuitive auxiliary that can be utilized is class labels, but class information may not be sufficient considering the large intra-class variation of oracle characters.
-To address this limitation, we introduce a more fine-grained condition by incorporating handprinted oracle characters, which facilitates control over the generation process with respect to specific content attributes.
+In addition to the style conditions, the contents of oracle characters are required to control the specific glyphs of generated characters.
+While class labels can intuitively be the first option for such control, they are not suitable for oracle character recognition.
+Given the large intra-class variation observed in oracle characters, a single label may be insufficient to describe multiple glyphs in the same class.
+To address this limitation, we introduce a more fine-grained condition by incorporating handprinted oracle characters.
+Handprinted images allow for more precise control of the generation process, particularly concerning the specific glyphs and structures desired in the output.

-During the training of DMs like ControlNet~\cite{controlnet}, pixel-level pairs of content and input images are required, otherwise they cannot be merged in the diffusion model.
-However, our handprinted oracle characters are paired with scanned ones at the class level rather than the pixel level.
-To handle such an issue, we simply opt for training an off-the-shelf image-to-image translation method, CUT~\cite{cut}, to generate pseudo handprinted images corresponding to scanned images.
-In our work, CUT learns a mapping from scan to handprint domain based on adversarial and contrastive losses.
-Figure ~\ref{fig:cut} shows examples of pseudo handprinted images.
-Compared to real handprinted characters, we can see that these pseudo handprinted characters have almost the same structures (i.e., glyph) as scanned characters, though they usually have some noise.
+During the training of DMs like ControlNet~\cite{controlnet}, pixel-level pairs of content and input images are necessary; otherwise, they cannot be merged in the model to learn accurate spatial conditioning controls.
+However, the available handprinted oracle characters are paired with scanned characters at the class level rather than the pixel level.
+To address this limitation, we simply opt for training an off-the-shelf image-to-image translation method, CUT~\cite{cut}, to generate pseudo handprinted images corresponding to scanned images.

+CUT is a technique designed to translate an image from one domain to another while preserving its essential content and structure~\cite{cut}.
+Specifically, CUT consists of a generator and a discriminator, trained in adversarial loss and contrastive loss to achieve one-sided unpaired image-to-image translation.
+Here, adversarial loss is utilized to encourage the generator to produce images visually similar to target images in competition with the discriminator.
+Meanwhile, the contrastive loss is formulated to maximize the similarity between corresponding patches of the input source image and the translated target image.

+In our work, CUT is optimized on the class-level paired cross-domain oracle characters, aiming to learn a pixel-level mapping from the scanned to the handprinted domain.
+Fig.~\ref{fig:cut} shows examples of generated pseudo handprinted images (the third row).
+Compared to real handprinted characters (the first row), it is clear that the pseudo handprinted images exhibit a close spatial structural alignment with the glyphs of the scanned images, as depicted in the second row.
 Therefore, we can pair the pseudo handprinted characters with the scanned characters at the pixel level.
+Although pseudo handprinted images usually contain some noise, they do not seriously affect those glyphs.
+Therefore, we currently employ these images generated by CUT to train Diff-Oracle.